truenas/documentation/content/en/hub/additional-topics/legacy/tc-legacy-docs/release-notes/tc-1.2.1.md

 To update to this release:

-Docker: Simply re-run “docker pull ixsystems/truecommand” to fetch the latest version of the container, then restart the container.
+* Docker: Simply re-run `docker pull ixsystems/truecommand` to fetch the latest version of the container, then restart the container.

-VM image: Simply reboot the VM to have it re-check and pull the latest version.
+* VM image: Simply reboot the VM to have it re-check and pull the latest version.